Ticketpark/TicketparkFileBundle/README.md

 ## Installation

-Add FOSUserBundle in your composer.json:
+Add TicketparkFileBundle in your composer.json:

 ```js
 {